Cosmological FLRW phase transitions under exponential corrected entropy: Phase transitions

 As (\ref{EoSvt}) is an intricate expression, the criticality conditions (\ref{criticality}) will be too.
 Consequently, it is not possible to obtain analytical solutions for $\{v,T\}$ from the system (\ref{criticality}).
-To proceed further, we solve this system numerically for the values of the tracking parameter $\alpha$, 1, and -1.
+To proceed, we solve this system numerically for the tracking parameter $\alpha$ with values 1 and -1.
 These values respect the conditions discussed in the previous section.
 For $\alpha=1$, the system has only one critical point with $T<0$.
-The left panel of Fig. \ref{fig1} shows the trend of the pressure against the reduced volume.
-As can be observed for small volumes, the pressure increases, whereas for large enough volumes, it greatly decreases in magnitude.
-However, there is a region where $\partial p/\partial v>0$ showing that the system undergoes a first-order phase transition.
-Interestingly, this fact is observed for values for the temperature $T<T_{c}$ above the critical isotherm, contrary to what happens for usual first-order phase transitions where this phenomenon appears below the critical isotherm.
+The left panel of Fig. \ref{fig1} shows the trend of pressure as a function of reduced volume.
+As can be observed for small volumes, the pressure increases; however, for sufficiently large volumes, it decreases significantly.
+However, there is a region where $\partial p/\partial v > 0$, indicating that the system undergoes a first-order phase transition.
+Interestingly, this phenomenon is observed for temperatures $T<T_{c}$ above the critical isotherm, contrary to what happens in usual first-order phase transitions, where it appears below the critical isotherm.
 On the other hand, for the case $\alpha<-1$ the situation is more involved.
 Here, there is a double criticality.
-For the former, the only critical point leads to the usual small-to-large first-order phase transition.
-As depicted in Fig. \ref{fig2} where the common swallowtail appears.
-In this case, this phenomenon is physical in nature since the Gibbs potential reaches its minimum value.
+For the former, the only critical point leads to the usual small-to-large first-order phase transition as depicted in Fig. \ref{fig2} where the common swallowtail appears.
+In this case, the phenomenon is physical, as the Gibbs potential reaches its minimum.
 On the other hand, for $\alpha<0$, the Gibbs potential exhibits a more complex behavior.
-In Fig. \ref{fig3} we show a number of snapshots for relevant range of $T$ for $\alpha=-1$.
+In Fig. \ref{fig3}, we show a number of snapshots for a relevant range of $T$ for $\alpha =- 1$.
 At $T_{c1}$, the first critical point appears, after which a physical swallowtail emerges, providing a local minimum for the Gibbs potential.
-However, as the temperature increases further in magnitude, this physical swallowtail moves leftward and, eventually, at $T\approx 0.07981$ it intersects the upper part of the curve, that is, the unstable branch (see middle panel on the top row of Fig. \ref{fig3}).
+However, as the temperature increases further in magnitude, this physical swallowtail moves leftward and, eventually, at $T\approx 0.07981$, it intersects the upper part of the curve, that is, the unstable branch (see the middle panel in the top row of Fig. \ref{fig3}).
 For $T_{f}$, we observe a zero-order phase transition (see dashed black line) that consists of a jump in the value of the thermodynamic potential.
 This phase transition starts from $T\approx 0.07981$ and extends until $T=T_{f}$, when the pressure of the left parts of the swallowtail coincides (see left panel in the middle row of Fig. \ref{fig3}).
 Beyond this it moves upward as temperature further increases until intersects the lower part of the physical swallowtail, shown in the right panel in the middle row of Fig. \ref{fig3}, after which it disappears, emerging an nonphysical swallowtail which continues to shrink as temperature increases until the second critical point $T_{c2}\approx 0.11037$ where it disappears.
-Then, there is not critical behavior, leaving a cuspy Gibbs potential displaying an unstable behavior.
-All this situation account for the existence of a reentrant phase transition from stable to unstable states.
+Then there is no critical behavior, leaving a cuspy Gibbs potential that displays unstable behavior.
+All these situations contribute to the existence of a reentrant phase transition between stable and unstable states.